erictepper/hospital-universal-manager/README.md

 using a drop-down box) on the log-in view.

 ###### Bugs to Fix
+1. Rewrite PreparedStatements to prevent malicious SQL injection.
-1. Fix "Patients scheduled for all services" query under the StaffView.
+2. Fix "Patients scheduled for all services" query under the StaffView.
-2. Fix StringIndexOutOfBoundsException when no columns are selected under StaffView.searchRecords().
+3. Fix StringIndexOutOfBoundsException when no columns are selected under StaffView.searchRecords().